 If you have a passion for serving and are interested in leading a project, we could use your help.
-Interested in helping with the vision of Outreach?
-Our next committee meeting is November 6th.
-Please email Jo Ressler or Gail Carbonaro for more information.
-If you would like to participate in, or understand more about, any of the projects listed below, contact firstname.lastname@example.org
+Are you interested in helping with the vision of Outreach?
+If so, contact email@example.com

-HELP by volunteering to staff the Livermore Homeless Refuge
+HELP by volunteering to staff the Livermore Homeless Refuge.
+EMAIL LARRY FRIED

-If the weather forecast is greater than a 20% chance of rain or the temperature is 45 degrees or less, the Refuge will be open for our homeless guests to spend the night (assuming there are enough volunteers to staff the Refuge).
-The decision to open/close is made at 10:00 PM each night in consideration for the following day/evening. www.weatherunderground.com is the website used to make the decision.
+If the weather forecast is greater than a 20% chance of rain or the temperature is 45 degrees or less, the Refuge will be open (assuming there are enough volunteers to staff the Refuge).

 The Impact of Action: Livermore Homeless Refuge at FPCL: By Jacob Baer